GuFFy12/Discord-Token-Checker/README.md

 1) Enter token.
 Accept: input text, any file (accept unparsed logs), folder (recursive scan files with tokens).
 2) This program parses token with complex algorithms (check QUESTIONS for more info).
 3) Then your tokens, check for validation using parallel request with highest speed.
-4) In the output you get text files with tokens and jsonData file which contain all data tokens.
+4) In the output you get text files with tokens and json_data file which contain all tokens data .
 <div align="center">

 ## VIDEOS